SurfFill: Completion of LiDAR Point Clouds via Gaussian Surfel Splatting: Large-Scale Completion

 LiDAR captures contain more points than common object-centric Gaussian surface reconstruction test scenes.
 These scans can include tens of millions of individual points and datasets can consist of multiple rooms or buildings.
 For accurate point cloud completion, we apply a divide-and-conquer technique to our method.
 Otherwise, reconstruction with Gaussians is limited to optimizing a few million primitives at most due to GPU memory constraints.
 We follow the proposed chunking approach described in Kerbl et al.~\cite{kerbl2024hierarchical} and Lin et al.~\cite{lin2024vastgaussian}.
 The method divides the dataset into axis-aligned square boxes and then selects a set of training image cameras as well as a subset of the point cloud for each chunk.
 This allows independent processing of each chunk.
 A visualization of the process can be seen in Fig.~\ref{fig:large_scale_scheme} and details can be found in the mentioned prior works.
-After chunking, each part is trained on one GPU, allowing parallel computation of all chunks when using multiple GPUs.
-After reconstruction, Gaussians outside the original square bounding box are discarded before we commence our normal filtering pipeline.
-For details on chunking and overlapping, see the appendix.